 Cabbage is a great crop to plant late-season.
 Southern states can go ahead and plant in late August, for example.
-Cabbage feeds off the nutrients already in the soil but it won’t get “over fed.”
-Too much fertilizer is not good for cabbage and over-feeding it will result in plants that do not produce the type of tight, hardy cabbage we are all familiar with. [photo via wikimedia commons]
+Cabbage feeds off the nutrients already in the soil but it won’t get “overfed.”
+Too much fertilizer is not good for cabbage and over-feeding it will result in plants that do not produce the type of tight, hardy cabbage we are all familiar with.

-If growing in an area that has a warm growing season and a cool growing season, a moderate refreshing of the soil with a 10-10-10 fertilizer will promote a healthier, hardier crop than will relying on the existing nutrients alone.
+If growing in an area that has a warm growing season and a cool growing season, a moderate refreshing of the soil with a 10-10-10 fertilizer will promote a healthier, hardier crop that will rely on the existing nutrients alone.
 Till and turn before sowing for best results.
 The best measurement would be approximately 10 pounds of fertilizer per 100 square feet.

 As noted, moderate Southern climates allow for planting between late August and late September.
 That keeps cabbage growing practically all year round–and even continuously all winter.
 Cabbage sown in August will generally be ready for harvesting by mid-December.